ManUtopiK/vite-fastify-boilerplate/README.md

 ## Known issues

+- `@fastify/autoload` doesn't work.
-- Websockets don't work with vite-plugin-node.
+- Websockets doesn't work with vite-plugin-node.
 [See here](https://github.com/axe-me/vite-plugin-node/issues/22).
 To develop with websockets, you should start Fastify as usual.
 - Vitest UI doesn't work.

 Please create an issue if you found any bugs, to help me improve this project!